numankaraaslan/PdfEditor/README.md

 If requested, i mght try to add new functionalities too.

-The project is a Netbeans JavaFX project with Java 1.8.
+The project is a Maven project.
+You can easily run it with your IDE that can open maven projects.

-If you try to open with another ide, u must download pdfbox-2.0.11 and fontbox-2.0.11 and apache commons logging libraries and include them as libraries in your project.